rajeshvkothari/oom/GIN_README_2508.md

 		  msgBusURL={IP_OF_DMaap_Server}:3904
 		  schemaFilePath=/opt/app/config/TOSCA-Dgraph-schema.txt

+	  Note1: {IP_of_server}
-	  Note1:  IP_of_server if we want to deploy sdwan, firewall then use IP_of_demo_server and if we want to deploy firewall, sdwan & oran models then use IP_of_bonap_server.
+      - To deploy sdwan, firewall then use public IP of 'Demo server'(created in 'Pre Deployment Steps')
+      - To deploy firewall, sdwan & oran models then use public IP bonap_server(created in Oran Servers of 'Pre Deployment Steps')

+      Note2: {IP_OF_DMaap_Server}
+      - Use public IP of 'DMaaP Server' (created in 'Pre Deployment Steps')

-	  Note2: cciPrivateKey is the Key to login/ssh into AWS.
+      Note3: cciPrivateKey is the Key to login/ssh into AWS.

 	- Copy files as given follows:
 	  - Copy all csar(sdwan.csar, firewall.csar etc) to ~/puccini/dvol/models/